-We will prevent people who pose risks to children from working in our academy by ensuring that all individuals working in any capacity at our academy have been subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education.

-We recognise the possibility that adults working in the academy may harm children.
-Any concerns (allegations or low level) about the conduct of adults in the academy (including supply staff and volunteers and contractors) should be taken to the Principal without delay (or where that is not possible to the LADO and the Director of Safeguarding (sarah.bloomer@attrust.co.uk)

-Any concerns about the principal should go to the Chair of the Local Academy Committee who will ensure that appropriate actions and referrals are followed/made to the LADO and the Director of Safeguarding.
-If for any reason you cannot make a referral through these routes you have a duty to refer directly to the Local Authority Designated Officer (LADO) - Tina Cooper whom you can contact here: 07432 422205 or Tina.Cooper@walsall.gov.uk
+- 8.1 We will prevent people who pose risks to children from working in our academy by ensuring that all individuals working in any capacity at our academy have been subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education. - 8.2 We have a clear code of conduct for all adults and a policy that outlines our response to concerns raised or disclosures made about an adult's conduct.
+We will always take concerns raised seriously and respond formally to them.
+We will offer reassurance and safety options for pupils making a disclosure and refer them for support to the DSL and externally if needed.
+We will always retain the mindset of 'it could happen here'. - 8.3 We recognise the possibility that adults working in the academy may harm children.
+Any concerns (allegations or low level) about the conduct of adults in the academy (including supply staff and volunteers and contractors) should be taken to the Principal without delay (or where that is not possible to the LADO and the Director of Safeguarding. - 8.4 Any concerns about the principal should go to the Director of Primary Education or Director of Secondary Education (depending on which setting you are in), who will ensure that appropriate actions and referrals are followed/made to the LADO and the Director of Safeguarding.
+Contact details for the Director of Primary Education and Director of Secondary Education can be found below and are also stored at Reception.
+If for any reason you cannot make a referral through these routes you have a duty to refer directly to the Local Authority Designated Officer (LADO) whom you can contact here:

+Director of Primary Education: Bobbie Caisley

+Email: bobbie.caisley@attrust.org.uk

+Director of Secondary Education: Garry Trott

+Email: garry.trott@attrust.org.uk

+LADO: Tina Cooper

+Email: Tina.Cooper@walsall.gov.uk
-Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress.
-Suspension is not mandatory, nor is it automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children or the staff member are protected.

-Where a pupil makes an allegation against a staff member, supply teacher or volunteer, the allegation will be taken seriously and acted upon immediately.
+- 8.5 Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress.
+Suspension is not mandatory, nor is it automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children or the staff member are protected. - Where a pupil makes an allegation against a staff member, supply teacher or volunteer, the allegation will be taken seriously and acted upon immediately.
 Parents will be contacted as soon as reasonably possible.
-The pupil will be offered support and their wishes will be carefully considered before any actions related to said pupil begin.

-Where any member of the academy staff or any volunteer has concerns that a person has caused harm, or poses a future risk of harm to vulnerable groups, including children they must act in accordance with the Allegations against staff section of the staff disciplinary policy and procedure:
+The pupil will be offered support and their wishes will be carefully considered before any actions related to said pupil begin. - 8.7 Where any member of the academy staff or any volunteer has concerns that a person has caused harm, or poses a future risk of harm to vulnerable groups, including children they must act in accordance with the Allegations against staff section of the Staff Disciplinary Policy and Procedure: a hard copy is located in the staffroom. - 8.8 Under our duty of care for our employees, we will ensure that we provide effective support for anyone facing an allegation and provide the employee with a named contact if they are suspended.

-Staff Shared > 2021-22 > Safeguarding > Policies > New Policies 21-22 > Code of Conduct Staff.

-Under our duty of care for our employees, we will ensure that we provide effective support for anyone facing an allegation and provide the employee with a named contact if they are suspended.
 The academy leaders will ensure its obligations for confidentiality when an allegation has been made.

-10. Safeguarding Training
+9 | Safeguarding Training